Financial Aid FAQ

 What happens once I submit my documents?

 Once you submit the documents to our office, you can continue to check the status of your documents by going to your NetPartner.
 If we have received your documents, the status will go from "Not Received" to "Received."
-Once the document is reviewed the status will be updated to the appropriate status: "Incomplete" "Waived" or "Reviewed" If the requirement is incomplete, you will receive an email explaining what was incomplete and how it can be resolved.
+If the requirement is incomplete, you will receive an email explaining what was incomplete and how it can be resolved.
 It is important you check the status of your requirements on your NetPartner so you can make sure that all verification documents have been "Received."
 If you submit the documents to our office, please allow two to three business days for the status to be updated.

 Once TVCC Financial Aid Office has received all your verification requirements and they are satisfied on your NetPartner account, we can now begin the verification process.
 This can take up to eight weeks.
 After the verification process is complete, you will receive an email informing you that you have an award package available.